Sort by

 -

-membership of departmental committees, etc. and by attending relevant training and development courses.
-This post is fixed term for 12 months from the successful candidates start date.
-There is a possibility
+professional development, for example by attending relevant training and development courses.
+This post is fixed term for up to 30 months commencing 01/01/2026, the duration of the grant.
+The post-holder is

 -